GPS tracking - user manual

 Functions common to all track view types:

-• (#1) Settings button on top of the screen allow to switch between different track views.
+• (#1) Settings button on top of the screen allows you to switch between different track views.

-• (#2) Action button on top allows to share the track in many different ways.
-We encourage you to try sharing as a “track image”, we tried to create a “postcard” sharing experience for this.
-Should be looking lovely when sharing via email, Facebook, etc.
+• (#2) Action button on top allows you to share the track in many different ways.
+We encourage you to try sharing as a “track image” — we tried to create a “postcard” sharing experience for this.
+It should look lovely when sharing via email, Facebook, etc.

 Trim track at the end.

-From version 4.0, button #3 also allows to trim track’s end at the point of that blue cursor.
-Use the bottom chart section to set that blue cursor to the required point and tap of button #3 > Trim.
-Useful for when you forgot to pause or turn off recording and then have very long sections of non driving data.
+From version 4.0, button #3 also allows you to trim the track’s end at the point of the blue cursor.
+Use the bottom chart section to set the blue cursor to the required point and tap on button #3 > Trim.
+Useful when you forgot to pause or turn off recording and then have very long sections of non-driving data.

 Tap on the orange button with the track name and note to open the track fields editor and edit track name, note, start and end address, if needed: Track fields editor